11 Normal Linear Models

 ## [1] 2.18867

 Further, we think a difference of 1 mm in wing length may be relevant compared to the among-individual variation of which the standard deviation is around 2 mm.
-Therefore, we report the parameter estimates of the model including the interaction together with their uncertainty intervals.
+Therefore, we report the parameter estimates of the model including the interaction together with their compatibility intervals.

 11.3.2 A linear model with a categorical and a numeric predictor (ANCOVA)